Are personal trainer roles intriguing to you?

 Furthermore, according to the Australian Institute of Fitness (AIF), personal trainers should avoid training all clients in the same fashion.

-Everybody is different and has different goals.
+Everybody’s body moves differently, everyone experiences different issues and has different goals.

-This would be ineffective training.
+To ignore this would be ineffective training.

 Personal trainers must prioritize client’s goals above all else.

-It is incorrect and unprofessional.
+These are incorrect and unprofessional.

 PERIOD.

-It is beyond our scope of practice.
+These range of activities fall beyond our scope of practice.

 When do personal trainers have romantic relationships with clients?